neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 RETURN line;
 ```

-- Once you've played around a bit and are certain you know how to point to the various .csv files, clear the database of any test data
+- Once you've played around a bit and are certain you know how to point to the various .csv files, clear the database of any test data:

 ```
 //Clear the database of any remnants of test data: